 This strategy has not only changed the company's culture, it has also produced measurable results.
 "In the period from January to June 2018, compared to January to June 2017, we were able to reduce losses by approximately 15 percent.
 To a large extent, we attribute this success to improved communication within the company, and also within the teams," summarizes Röhl.

 Another way to lend personality to internal communication?
 Show attitude!
 "Especially in digital times, there is a longing for faces and personalities that embody messages," says Philipp Bahrt of SCM.
 For internal communicators, this means becoming visible and authentic.
 Like external communication, internal communication must increasingly take a stand on social and political issues and should motivate managers to do the same.

 Extra Tip: Measuring Impact Gains Importance 🔥

 Measuring the impact of internal communication has become increasingly important in recent years: However, many internal communicators don’t know where to start, meaning that the topic is unlikely to completely prevail in 2020.
 In the 2019 Trend Monitor, 69.5 percent of internal communicators reported having no way to measure success.

 How do you measure success with an employee app?
-Read our blog post Employee App: Top 3 Things You Need to Know, for answers to this question and more.
+Read our blog post 6 Ideas to Measure Your Key Internal Communication Metrics for answers to this question and more.